mohyaz11/OptimumSetupBook/manuscript/DataCenter.md

 # What Is Data Center and Why Would I Need It?

 Everything we presented so far in this book can be done using the Standard Edition of Octopus Deploy.
 The standard license of Octopus Deploy provides quite a bit of functionality.
 You get unlimited users, projects, and workers.
 You get up to three unique instances of Octopus Deploy.
 You get 3 spaces per instance.
 There is a lot there.
-So...what exactly does Data Center provide?
+So... what exactly does Data Center provide?

 ## Driving Force Behind Data Center